Difficult decisions usually involve some risk due to the uncertainty around the consequences of our choices.

 POCs are suitable for existing products; it requires more effort to put a new hypothesis to the test.
 Most vendors would usually set aside an environment for demo purposes only.
 That luxury may not be available when, for example, you are building a custom application or trying to choose between two different technologies.

-In the latter case, professionals might end up relying on research, consultancy reports, or expert intuition.
+In the latter case, professionals might rely on research, consultancy reports, or expert intuition.

 2.5.3 Alternative Method